kk-sg/coloring-images-generator/README.md

 ## 🙏 Acknowledgments

 A big thank you to:
-- The AI for not drawing outside the lines
+- The AI for generating these images
 - Crayons and colored pencils everywhere
 - You, for bringing these adorable creations to life!